awslabs/graphstorm/docs/source/gs-processing/usage/example.rst

 * Tabular data files.
 We support CSV-with-header format, or in Parquet format.
   The files can be split (multiple parts), or a single file.
 * Available on a local file system or on S3.
-* One tabular file source per edge and node type.
-For example, for a particular edge type, all node identifiers (source, destination), features, and labels should exist as columns in a single file source.
+* One prefix per edge and node type.
+For example, for a particular edge type, all node identifiers (source, destination), features, and labels should exist as columns in one or more files under a common prefix (local or on S3).

 Apart from the data, GSProcessing also requires a configuration file that describes the data and the transformations we will need to apply to the features and any encoding needed for